-Any software must be tested, and APIs are no exception.
-However, there are some subtleties involved: as APIs provide formal interfaces, it's the formal interfaces that need to be tested.
-This leads to several kinds of mistakes:
+Any software must be tested, and APIs ain't an exclusion.
+However, there are some subtleties there: as APIs provide formal interfaces, it's the formal interfaces that are needed to be tested.
+That leads to several kinds of mistakes:

-- 1. Often, requirements like "the getEntity function returns the value previously set by the setEntity function" appear to be too trivial for both developers and QA engineers to have a proper test.
+- 1. Often the requirements like "the getEntity function returns the value previously being set by the setEntity function" appear to be too trivial to both developers and QA engineers to have a proper test.
 But it's quite possible to make a mistake there, and we have actually encountered such bugs several times. - 2.
-The interface abstraction principle must also be tested.
+The interface abstraction principle must be tested either.
 In theory, you might have considered each entity as an implementation of some interface; in practice, it might happen that you have forgotten something and alternative implementations aren't actually possible.
 For testing purposes, it's highly desirable to have an alternative realization, even a provisional one, for every interface.